magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 and visit the [Login Form](http://localhost:3000/index.html).

-You can even start the `REPL`, but refrain yourself from starting the bREPL, because at the moment we're going to work on the server-side (i.e. CLJ)
+Start the `REPL` as well, but refrain yourself from starting the bREPL on top of it, because at the moment we're going to work on the server-side only (i.e. CLJ).

 ```bash
 # from a new terminal